briandashu/misc_projects_git/project4/README.md

 4. You should be notified that the image has been successfully generated and put in `output.png`.
 5. Use an image viewer of choice to open `output.png` and see the visual representation of your generated NFA.

-## Project Submission
-You should submit the files `nfa.ml` and `regexp.ml` containing your solution.
-You may submit other files, but they will be ignored during grading.
-We will run your solution as individual OUnit tests just as in the provided public test file.

-**If you submit your entire directory ENSURE you do `dune clean` before submitting or it will not compile**

-Be sure to follow the project description exactly!
-Your solution will be graded automatically, so any deviation from the specification will result in lost points.

-You can submit your project in two ways:

-* Submit your files directly to the [submit server][submit server] by clicking on the submit link in the column next to the project number.
-Then, use the submit dialog to submit all your files.
-Select your file using the "Browse" button, then press the "Submit project!" button.
-You do not need to put it in a zip file.
-![Upload your file][web upload example]
-* Submit directly by executing a the submission script on a computer with Java and network access.
-Included in this project are the submission scripts and related files listed under Project Files.
-These files should be in the directory containing your project.
-From there you can either execute `ruby submit.rb` or run the command `java -jar submit.jar` directly (this is all submit.rb does).
-No matter how you choose to submit your project, make sure that your submission is received by checking the [submit server][submit server] after submitting.

-## Academic Integrity
-Please **carefully read** the academic honesty section of the course syllabus. **Any evidence** of impermissible cooperation on projects, use of disallowed materials or resources, or unauthorized use of computer accounts, **will** be submitted to the Student Honor Council, which could result in an XF for the course, or suspension or expulsion from the University.
-Be sure you understand what you are and what you are not permitted to do in regards to academic integrity when it comes to project assignments.
-These policies apply to all students, and the Student Honor Council does not consider lack of knowledge of the policies to be a defense for violating them.
-Full information is found in the course syllabus, which you should review before starting.

 [list doc]: https://caml.inria.fr/pub/docs/manual-ocaml/libref/List.html
 [string doc]: https://caml.inria.fr/pub/docs/manual-ocaml/libref/String.html